arjunerasani/EncryptedFileVault/README.md

 ## Important Notes

-- The vault/ folder must exist before running the program otherwise a database error will occur.
+- The vault/folder must exist before running the program otherwise a database error will occur.
-- Passowrds are securly hashed and salted; the salt is stored in the database.
+- Passwords are securly hashed and salted; the salt is stored in the database.
 - The program uses AES encryption with a random salt and IV for security.

 ## Contributing